 - Observation:

-- May result in less scarring but has a slightly higher chance of recurrence if not completely removed.
+Some text: Liposuction may result in less scarring but has a slightly higher chance of recurrence if not completely removed.
+This method is less invasive, often leading to shorter downtime.

 8.2 Tumor Treatment